Image

 Water Quality / Turbidity Index

 The City of Kimberley monitors water quality on a daily basis and assesses it according to the Turbidity Index.
-The Turbidity Index below is updated every weekday afternoon with the turbidity results.
+The Turbidity Index below is:

 MARK CREEK Water Supply: ACTIVE